sfu-cmpt340/2024_1_project_01/README.md

 ## 3. Reproduction

 ### Training and evaluation
-The project uses a modified version of SD-198, where every bottom caption have been cropped out to prevent corrupting features the model learns.
-Download it [here](https://drive.google.com/drive/folders/1TWRD0MQ_x_Uvrv1Qi8EW7y-g14upFIoG?usp=sharing) and place inside `/api/training/`.
+The project uses a modified version of SD-198, where each image has its bottom caption cropped to prevent corrupting features that the model will learn.
+Download the dataset [here](https://drive.google.com/drive/folders/1TWRD0MQ_x_Uvrv1Qi8EW7y-g14upFIoG?usp=sharing) and place its contents inside `/api/training/`.

-To train one of the 6 models mentioned in the report, use
+To train a model, use
 ```bash
 python ./api/training/train_model.py -m [model_number]
 ```
-The model will be saved at `api/training/models/model_[model_number].keras`
+where `[model_number]` is one of the six models mentioned in the report.
+Once complete, the model will be saved at `api/training/models/model_[model_number].keras`.

-To export one of your trained models at `api/training/models` as a Tensorflow serving model, using
+To export one of your trained models at `api/training/models` as a Tensorflow serving model, use
 ```bash
 python ./api/training/export_serving_model.py -m [model_number]
 ```
-The serving model will be saved at `api/training/models/model_[model_number]/`.
+The serving model will be saved at `/api/training/models/model_[model_number]/`.

-If you don't want to train, you can download our trained models [here](https://drive.google.com/drive/folders/1TWRD0MQ_x_Uvrv1Qi8EW7y-g14upFIoG?usp=sharing).
-The folder `/models/` contains the trained models `/models/model_[model_number].keras` and their corresponding serving models `/models/model_[model_number]/`.

 To evaluate a model, use
 ```bash